 - If the engine fails to start using the start switch, try using the kickstarter.
-(See page 4-7.) - 7.
-If the engine is started with the starter (choke) in position (1), the starter (choke) should be returned to position (2) to warm up the engine.
-If the engine is started with the starter (choke) in position (2), keep the starter (choke) in this position to warm up the engine. - 8.
-Continue warming up the engine until it idles smoothly, then return the starter (choke) to position (3) before riding.
+(See page 4-7.) - If the engine is started with the starter (choke) lever in position (1), move the lever to position (2) to warm up the engine.
+If the engine is started with the starter (choke) lever in position (2), keep the lever in this position to warm up the engine. - 8.
+Continue warming up the engine until it idles smoothly, then return the starter (choke) lever to position (3) before riding.